-The practice of risk mitigation within businesses comes from the understanding of the crucial business processes the impact your employees, partners, supply chain and customers.
+The practice of risk mitigation within businesses comes from the understanding of the crucial business processes that impact your employees, partners, supply chain and customers.
 Understanding the cycles within your business is critical in mitigating exposure to potential risk.
 You must be prepared for potential exposures and have trained employees to assess and respond.
 Constant monitoring and training are key elements as you look to uncover potential dangers within your company and look to protect your business from outside threats.

 As you start or grow your business you will be hiring employees.
 Proper onboarding, documentation and screening is necessary to get a true picture of your team before they can impact your company and customers in a negative way.